 The main growth point in ESG is currently the “S”.
 With the other two areas being relatively well-defined and measured, the industry is now trying to quantify and measure the “S”, usually under the label of “impact investing”.
 This is complicated by the fact that property has multiple impacts (economic, social and environmental) which cannot be captured in a single measure.
 AREF’s most valuable contribution is to start on the process of taxonomy: “How do you define and measure impact in its different dimensions?”.

-For further information on our priorities for 2021, please contact Paul Richards on email@example.com.
+For further information on our priorities, please contact Paul Richards on firstname.lastname@example.org.